 While any job can lead to a serious fall, these occupations are the most closely related.
 Workers beware.

 If you’ve been injured by a fall on the job, you need an experienced workers’ compensation lawyer to advocate for your rights and for your rightful compensation.
-The dedicated legal team at Brauns Law in Gwinnett, Georgia, understands how difficult it is to sustain an injury on the job, and we’re here to help.
+The dedicated legal team at Brauns Law, PC in Gwinnett, Georgia, understands how difficult it is to sustain an injury on the job, and we’re here to help.
 Our skilled workers’ compensation attorneys have the experience, knowledge, and commitment to guide your claim toward its most just resolution.

 Falls at Work: The Statistics